 03 September 2015 by Anna Staford

-As with many other European countries Italy, offers anything from pretty moderate and affordable attractions available for any tourist to the ultimate in luxury experiences.
+As with many other European countries, Italy offers anything from pretty moderate and affordable attractions available for any tourist to the ultimate in luxury experiences.
 The same is true when it comes to finding accommodation.
-In case you are not one of those people lucky enough to be able to afford hundreds of pounds for a one night, stay keep on reading to find cheaper accommodation types available in Italy.
+In case you are not one of those people lucky enough to be able to afford hundreds of pounds for a one night, stay keep on reading to find cheaper accommodation in Italy.

 It’s a known fact that well-known and popular websites offering hotel reservations take their fee for being a mediator.
 Use them to find the option you like and then try to email the hotel or visit their own website and check their prices.
 You may find the same deal at a lower price.